 As of now the Sovio-Sovelius Family database contains 3710 names (of living and deceased).
 Today there are 9 living branches in our genealogical table.
 See the family branches and the number of persons in each in the branches in the chart below.

 The publishing activities

 The family association publishes an annual family bulletin; Jotailan Jutut, issued early in the year in Finnish, Swedish and English; a printed copy delivered to members of the association, who have paid their membership fee.
 The bulletin contains articles concerning the family’s history, family association activities, as well as family members and their lives.

 The latest issue of the “Jotaila jutut” family bulletin, No. 26, was published in February 2021.
 If you want to give comments about the bulletin, klick here

 Click on the front page below to access the bulletin.

 The family association arranges family gatherings intended for all members every third year, either in Raahe or in the Helsinki region.
 In conjunction with these also the ordinary association meeting is held.
 Smaller local gatherings, e.g. for members living in the capital region, are arranged annually.

 As mentioned above, Matts Sohwo was defined as the progenitor of the Sovio-Sovelius family.
-During the 17th century only Father > Son (who inherited the land) was enterd into official records, hence we can only reconstruct the main bloodline of the family.
-This was the case during the 9 generations from the firs ancestor, until Matts Johan Sovelius (1726 – 1795), the first relative with more comprehensive information, in the chart below.
+During the 17th century only Father > Son (who inherited the land) was entered into official records, hence we can only reconstruct the main bloodline of the family.
+This was the case during the 9 generations from the first ancestor until Matts Johan Sovelius (1726 – 1795), the first relative with more comprehensive information, in the chart below.